-Do you think learning how to say “crazy” in Korean would be useful to you?
-Some might think not, as it can be considered a rude remark to make and usually only has a negative nuance.
+Do you think knowing how to say “crazy” in Korean would be useful to you as you’re learning Korean?
+Some might think not, as it can be considered a rude remark to make and usually has only a negative nuance.
 However, learning this term also has its advantages.

 Upon learning how to say “crazy” in Korean you will also find yourself surprised with just how many times this word is used in Korean pop songs or K-dramas.
 This suddenly makes it an incredibly fruitful addition to your vocabulary.